 All around the city are the famous works of beloved architect Antoni Gaudi, like Sagrada Familia.
 These are a few of the areas that tourists absolutely love about Barcelona and can’t seem to get enough of.

-Whether you’re visiting Barcelona for a few days or a few weeks, you’ll find our quick travel guide to Barcelona very useful.
+Whether you’re visiting Barcelona for a few days or a few weeks, you’ll find our essential travel guide to Barcelona very useful.
 It contains all the best things to do in Barcelona, places to eat and drink, and even includes our top picks for where to stay, all in one short infographic.

 If your plans take you to other parts of Europe, check out our how to plan a trip to Europe guide.